The Geography of the Higley 1000

 Another complicating factor is the Servant issue.
 If live-in household servants have their own kitchen and bathroom facilities, they are counted as a “household”.
 This would account for some of the lower incomes found in almost every tract and block group.
 This also would account for some of the minority households found in the Higley 1000.
 It is possible to tease out household income by race at the Block Group level to determine just how much the “staff” factors affects Higley 1000 neighborhoods.

 Although neighborhood and mean income may be an inexact science, the Census does collect racial data in a perfect count (theoretically!).
 Every one is counted and cataloged by race.
 In the interest of simplicity, I have used the four categories of Non-Hispanic White, Asian, Hispanic, and Black.
 Hispanics can be of any race and include Cubans, Mexicans, and all other Latin-Americans.
 “Asians” include everything from the most common Asian ethnic group, Chinese to the less common Hmong.
 Not satisfactory, but racial sub-categories are not available at the Block Group level.
-For the 2010 Census, I plan to break down the Asian racial groups as that information is available at the tract level.

 During the course of my research over 3,000 neighborhoods and places, I was struck by the low mean household incomes in affluent retirement communities.
 Plush places from Hilton Head to Palm Springs failed to have a high enough mean household income to make the Higley 1000.